Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-Consider the downlink of a cellular network with humans-in-the-loop having a single base station (BS) serving a set $\mathcal{H}$ of $N$ human users with their UEs and a set $\mathcal{M}$ of $M$ machine type devices (MTDs).
-Each UE or MTD can have a different application with different QoS requirements such as sending a command to an actuator (for an MTD) or playing a 3D interactive game (for a UE).
-We consider a time-slotted system with each slot duration being equal to the LTE transmission time interval (TTI).
-We define $\mathcal{K}$ as the set of $K$ resource blocks (RBs).
+Consider the downlink of a cellular network with humans-in-the-loop having a single base station (BS) serving a set $\mathcal{H}$ of $N$ human users with their UEs and a set $\mathcal{M}$ of $M$ machine type devices (MTDs). {We assume that each human user uses one UE.} Each UE or MTD can have a different application with different QoS requirements such as sending a command to an actuator (for an MTD) or playing a 3D interactive game (for a UE).
+We consider a time-slotted system, and define $\mathcal{K}$ as the set of $K$ resource blocks (RBs).
 In our model, the packets associated with user $i \in \mathcal{H}\cup \mathcal{M}$ arrive at the BS according to independent Poisson processes with rate $a_i(t)$.
 The lengths $l_i, \forall i \in \mathcal{H}\cup \mathcal{M}$ of the packets follow an exponential distribution.
 Hence, each user's buffer at the BS will follow an M/M/1 queuing model.
-The total queuing and transmission delay of each user $i$ is $D_i(t)=q_i(t)+\frac{l_i}{r_i(t)}$.
+The total queuing and transmission delay of each user $i$ is $D_i(t)=q_i(t)+\frac{l_i}{r_i(t)}$, where $q_i(t)$ is the queuing delay.
 The data rate for each user is given by:

 where $p_{ij}(t)$ is the transmit power between the BS and user $i$ over RB $j$ at time $t$ and $h_{ij}(t)$ is the time-varying Rayleigh fading channel gain.
-In (\ref{eq:rateShannon}) $\rho_{ij}(t)=1$ if RB $j$ is allocated to user $i$ at time slot $t$, and $\rho_{ij}(t) =0$, otherwise. $B$ is the bandwidth of each RB.
+In (\ref{eq:rateShannon}), $\rho_{ij}(t)=1$ if RB $j$ is allocated to user $i$ at time slot $t$, and $\rho_{ij}(t) =0$, otherwise. $B$ is the bandwidth of each RB. {$\sigma^2$ is the noise power which is defined as the power spectral density of the noise multiplied by the bandwidth $B$.}